88markus88/EnvMonitor/README.md

 All data that the EnvMonitor provides can be shown via the Blynk App - very simple and powerful.
 Since the service is cloud based, the data can be viewed at every location.
 Blynk also supports a local server (e.g. on a Raspberry) - this eliminates the costs for the Blynk service.

-Now also beginning to add support vor Thingspeak and for Virtuino
+Support is also implemented for Thingspeak (all devices) and for Virtuino (early prototype).
+Thingspeak is one-way only for BME280, BME600, DS18B20, 433 MHz external sensors and CO2 sensors.
+Each ESP32 board can be connected to one Thingspeak channel, up to 8 data per devices (data streams) are supported by Thingspeak.

 ## Sensors:
 So far the following sensors and devices on the following list can be included.
 Selection is done by modification of the #defines in *GlobalDefines.h*: